 The Old Topic of Influencer Marketing

 Of course, the topic of influence is not new at all.
-We have been talking about the topic of social media influence here on Maximize Social Business for several years, including the dozens of posts published here by my colleague Raymond Morin as well as those published in the early humble beginnings of influencer marketing today, which was called blogger outreach, from Kristen Matthews.
+We have been talking about the topic of social media influence here on this blog for several years, including the dozens of posts published here by my colleague Raymond Morin as well as those published in the early humble beginnings of influencer marketing today, which was called blogger outreach, from Kristen Matthews.
 Before we had social media, we had celebrity endorsements on television, before that radio, and before that literally word-of-mouth.

 The Influencers of Today are Not the Celebrities of Yesterday